special offers | accommodation | snow reports | travel | transfers | video reports | photos | links | ski/ride guide

 8. Le Farçon - La Tania

-The food here has gone very upmarket in recent years and with a refurb and extended restaurant area for 2007/8 there's plenty more tables.
+The food here went very upmarket from 2006 when a Michelin Star was first awarded and the restaurant was extended replacing the old Bar L'Arbatt.
 There's a tasting menu for around €60 which goes on and on and on.
 This includes lots of small, delicate portions with some unbelievable flavours.
 Some of the dishes we've enjoyed are king prawns with scrambled egg, lamb medallions on a bed of creamed carrots, local fresh water fish in cream and snails with very strong garlic ice cream!
-Awarded a Michelin Star in November 2005 - well worth a splurge if you like your food French, rather fancy and don't mind spending a bit.
+Worth a splurge and the lunchtime set menu is a good deal for the quality being offered.
+The Michelin Star has been retained for 13 years.

 9. Chateau de Feissons - 12km from Moûtiers

 You can see the Chateau from the main dual carriageway up on the left hand side as you drive from Albertville to Moûtiers.
 The not very classy red neon sign of a plate with knife & fork can be seen on top of one of the turrets!
 It is a fantastic setting and the restaurant is in a large hall with uniformed staff - but not too stuffy and they're helpful if you're struggling with your French.
-The food is wonderfully French and not as expensive as the setting would make you think.
-Imaginative soups and several fish dishes on the menu.
-A great place to impress someone.
-NOW UNDER DIFFERENT MANAGEMENT
+The food is wonderfully French and not as expensive as the setting would make you think - a great place to impress someone.
+NOW UNDER NEW MANAGEMENT

 10. Le Coq Rouge - Moûtiers